Rehab for Couples

 What type of rehab program will be best for you and your partner is a highly personal choice.
 Based on your needs as individuals and as a couple, there are a number of factors that can influence your decision.
 Some rehab programs have specialized treatment tracks designed to serve specific subpopulations.
 For example, a gay, lesbian, or transgender couple might prefer to attend a treatment program that is culturally competent and equipped to address the unique needs of the LGBTQ+ community.
 Survey data indicate higher rates of substance use among adults in the LGBTQ+ community, and there are rehab programs that offer treatment tailored to the LGBTQ experience.8 The same is true for military veterans, too.

-At the start of rehab, you will have the opportunity to meet with an intake counselor and create an individualized treatment plan together.2 At this time, it is worth considering additional factors, such as the cost of treatment, what is covered by your insurance, the length of treatment, and whether inpatient or outpatient rehab is appropriate.
+At the start of rehab, you will have the opportunity to meet with an intake counselor and create an individualized treatment plan together.2 At this time, it is worth considering additional factors, such as the cost of treatment, what is covered by your insurance, the length of treatment, and whether inpatient rehab or outpatient rehab is appropriate.

 Couples Inpatient and Outpatient Rehab